Grilling vs Smoking: Is One Better than the Other?Blog

 In terms of quality of food?

 Some would argue that smoking creates food with quality unmatched by grilling, or of any cooking technique for that matter.
-It’s hard to argue with it, given the unique taste, softness, and aroma of properly smoked food.
+It’s hard to argue with that, given the unique taste, softness, and aroma of properly smoked food.

 However, a counter-argument can be made that properly grilled food has quality that can rival even that of smoked food.